wp-plugins/form-maker/readme.txt

 *   Detailed submissions field providing the ID of the submitter, the submission date, form submitter’s IP address and all of the form fields
 *   Searchable Submissions field to find relevant submitted forms in the database
 *   One form based submissions allowing to get separate data for each form
-*   Submissions section includes simple statistical data for the choice-based entries.
+*   Submissions section includes simple statistical data for the choice-based entries
 *   Possibility to use Export CSV/XML feature to download the submitted forms and to analyze the data with advanced tools
 *   Possibility to edit form submissions, deleting the columns of irrelevant form submissions or for sorting the data
 *   Possibility to hide and unhide specific form fields from demonstrating in the Submissions

+Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features:
+	*   unlimited number of form fields
+	*   PayPal form field with currency change possibility
+	*   Upload file field
+	*   Possibility to choose the desired file extension types for the file upload form field
+	*   Fully integrated with PayPal: two checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping)(commercial version of the Form Maker), possibility to use the form as a payment/donation form
+	*   Google Maps API Integration, possibility to use the maps in two different form fields of the Form Maker

 ### Supported languages Of Form Maker

  *If you need language of Form Maker which is not included in this list, please contact us and we will do the translation of Form Maker within 3 days.
 If you find some mistakes in the translation of Form Maker, please contact  us and we will correct it within 3 days.*